Abhinav17-hub/CompEcom/README.md

 #### Compare Prices and Get surprises :smiley:

 ### Project Description
-Comp-E-Com is a website developed to compare prices of various products from different E-commerce websites.
+CompECom is a website developed to compare prices of various products from different E-commerce websites.

 ### Working
 This website is used to compare the prices of products from [Flipkart](https://www.flipkart.com/), [Amazon](https://www.amazon.in/), [Snapdeal](https://www.snapdeal.com/).
-The website mainly uses dash libraries from Python for the front-end.
-The data is being scraped in real time using BeautifulSoup and Selenium.
+The website mainly uses Dash & Plotly libraries from Python for the front-end.
+The data is being scraped in real time using BeautifulSoup.

 ### Team members